t18n/awesome-dev-tools/README.md

 - [GreenSock Animation Platform (GSAP)](https://greensock.com/gsap/): A high-performance animation library for HTML5 and JavaScript, with support for animating CSS styles, SVG, canvas, and more.
 Available for HTML, CSS, and JavaScript.
 - [Anime.js](https://animejs.com/): A lightweight animation library for JavaScript, with support for CSS properties, SVG, DOM attributes, and more.
 Available for HTML, CSS, and JavaScript.
 - [Three.js](https://threejs.org/): A lightweight 3D animation library for JavaScript, used to create 3D animations and games in the web browser.
 Available for HTML, CSS, and JavaScript.
+- [Lottie](https://airbnb.io/lottie/): an open-source library for rendering After Effects animations in real-time on the web, providing a simple and flexible API for adding animations to your web pages and applications

 #### SVG libraries

 - [Snap.svg](http://snapsvg.io/): A JavaScript library for creating and animating SVG graphics on the web.
 Available for HTML, CSS, and JavaScript.
 - [D3.js](https://d3js.org/): A JavaScript library for creating dynamic and interactive data visualizations in the web browser.
 Available for HTML, CSS, and JavaScript.
 - [Raphael.js](http://dmitrybaranovskiy.github.io/raphael/): A lightweight JavaScript library for working with vector graphics on the web.
 Available for HTML, CSS, and JavaScript.
+- [SVGO](https://github.com/svg/svgo): an open-source tool for optimizing SVG files, providing a wide range of optimizations and options for reducing file size and improving rendering performance

 #### Web component libraries